iPhone 12 mini Review

 In terms of tech and overall screen quality, the iPhone 12 mini packs the same goodies as the larger models.
 The panel is OLED for perfect blacks and high levels of contrast, it has a much sharper resolution when compared to the iPhone 11 and supports both Dolby Vision and HLG HDR formats.

-Outside of this, it misses out on a faster 90 or 120Hz refresh rate – a common feature of newer Android phones – and a noticeable notch remains.
+Outside of this, it misses out on a faster 90 or 120Hz refresh rate – a common feature of even budget Android phones – and a noticeable notch remains.
 I actually found the notch far more distracting here than on the other iPhone 12 models so beware of this if you’re not a huge fan of the cutout.

 A faster refresh rate would, of course, have been nice.
 The benefit it gives to smoother scrolling and more responsive gaming is hard to pass up on Android, but on iOS the animations are smooth enough for it not to be a huge issue.